-California's Newsom says gender must be apart of national gun debate
+California's Newsom says gender must be a part of national gun debate

 California Gov. Gavin Newsom, a Democrat, said Monday that gender must be a part of the national discussion on how to reduce gun violence since most culprits in mass shootings are male.